-There are 3 ways to use Spotify on a Raspberry Pi: Volumio, Kodi or MusicBox.
-All of them are available as a system image that can be downloaded and flashed on a mini-SD card.
+There are three ways that you can use Spotify on a Raspberry Pi: Volumio, Kodi or MusicBox.
+All of these are available as a system image that can be downloaded and flashed on a mini-SD card.
 Then Spotify will be available as an additional plugin.

 Play Spotify with Volumio

-The first way is to use the Volumio music player.
+The best way to play Spotify on a Raspberry Pi is to use the Volumio music player.

 What is Volumio?

-Volumio is software dedicated to being a music player.
+Volumio is a software dedicated to being a music player.

 You can play any file type with good quality and use the web interface to manage it.